PaoloBarba/ADM_HW4/README.md

 ### *Content*:

-* `main.pynb :` The notebook file of the homework 4
+* `main.pynb :` The notebook file of the homework 4.
+* `CommandLine.sh :`The bash file for the command line.